 The Association of Lesbian, Gay, Bisexual, Transgender, Addiction Professionals and their Allies

-Phil McCabe is a Health Educator for Rutgers University, School of Public Health Center for Public Health Workforce Development and the Region II Public Health Training Center providing training on Disaster Response, Resiliency and Preventing Workplace Violence in NY/NJ Washington, Puerto Rico and the US Virgin Islands.
-He is an Adjunct Instructor for Rutger’s School of Nursing, School of Social Work and Rutgers Robert Wood Johnson Medical School as the faculty advisor for the Sexuality and Gender Alliance (SAGA) .
-He serves on the Board of Directors of NALGAP: The Association of Lesbian, Gay, Bisexual, Transgender Addiction Professionals and their Allies, and holds the position of President.
+Phil McCabe is a health educator for Rutgers University, School of Public Health Center for Public Health Workforce Development and the Region II Public Health Training Center providing training on disaster response, resiliency, and preventing workplace violence in New York/New Jersey, Washington, D.C., Puerto Rico, and the US Virgin Islands.
+He is an adjunct instructor for Rutger’s School of Nursing, School of Social Work and Rutgers Robert Wood Johnson Medical School as the faculty advisor for the Sexuality and Gender Alliance (SAGA).
+He serves on the Board of Directors of NALGAP: The Association of Lesbian, Gay, Bisexual, Transgender Addiction Professionals and their Allies, and holds the position of president.
 He contributed to the Center for Substance Abuse Treatment’s “A Provider’s Introduction to Substance Abuse Treatment for Lesbian, Gay, Bisexual and Transgender Individuals” as a principal writer on family issues.
 In 2009, he was selected as a Master Trainer for the SAMHSA/CSAT Addiction Technology Transfer Center Curriculum on LGBT Clients.
 He was appointed by Governor Murphy to the New Jersey Board of Social Work Examiners and has presented workshops at various local, state, and national events and also in the United Kingdom since 1986.

 Community Medical Services

 Nick Stavros began working in the addiction treatment field in 2012 when he joined Community Medical Services in the role of business development manager.
 He was promoted to CEO in 2013.
 Previously, Stavros was an intelligence analyst and Arabic linguist in the US Army and was later promoted to an infantry officer in Iraq.
-Stavros is the Arizona representative to the American Association of the Treatment of Opioid Dependence (AATOD) and the President of the Arizona Chapter of AATOD, which provides collaborative opportunities for facilities throughout the state.
-He is the Co-Chair for the Substance Abuse Committee for the Arizona Council of Human Service Providers as well.
+Stavros is the Arizona representative to the American Association of the Treatment of Opioid Dependence (AATOD) and the president of the Arizona Chapter of AATOD, which provides collaborative opportunities for facilities throughout the state.
+He is also the co-chair for the Substance Abuse Committee for the Arizona Council of Human Service Providers.
 Upon honorably discharging from the Army, Stavros received his MBA from the UCLA Anderson School of Management and is an alumnus of the Valley Leadership Institute.

-She has 2 Fellowships, 7 certifications, two licensures and is a certified Clinical Nurse Specialist in Public Health.
+She has two fellowships, seven certifications, two licensures, and is a certified Clinical Nurse Specialist in Public Health.

-She is the recipient of many Local, Statewide and National Awards and is a Board Certified Specialist in Trauma.
+She is the recipient of many local, state, and national awards and is a Board Certified Specialist in Trauma.
 She has many publications to her credit.

-Currently, the Chairperson of the MNA Addictions Council, guiding Peer Assistants for Professionals seeking help.
-She is an educator and therapist in Compassion Fatigue and is a specialist in Addictive Disorders, Compassion Fatigue/Vicarious Traumatization in Healthcare Professionals.
-She is a member of the International Trauma Specialists and a Clinical Instructor for Boston Area Colleges of Nursing…all levels for Community Health Clinical work.
-Currently, a Visiting Scholar for local Colleges and Healthcare Professional Schools, she formerly provided oversight for the clinical practicums for students and consulted to department chairs for all medical and professional clinical experience rotations.
-She lectures nationwide and is a recognized leader in the field of Addictions, Impaired Practice, Peer Assistance, and Healthcare Professional Stress.
+She is currently the chairperson of the MNA Addictions Council, guiding peer assistants for professionals seeking help.
+She is an educator and therapist in compassion fatigue and is a specialist in addictive disorders, compassion fatigue/vicarious traumatization in healthcare professionals.
+She is a member of the International Trauma Specialists and a clinical instructor for Boston Area Colleges of Nursing…all levels for community health clinical work.
+Currently a Visiting Scholar for local colleges and healthcare professional schools, she formerly provided oversight for the clinical practicums for students and consulted to department chairs for all medical and professional clinical experience rotations.
+She lectures nationwide and is a recognized leader in the field of addictions, impaired practice, peer assistance, and healthcare professional stress.

 Mary Ryan Woods Consulting

-Woods served as President of the New Hampshire Alcohol and Drug Abuse Counselors Association from 1996–1998 and served as the Northeast Regional Vice President for the NAADAC, the Association of Addiction Professionals from 1998–2002.
-She was President-Elect for NAADAC from 2002-2004, President of NAADAC from 2004–2006 and was past-president of NAADAC from 2006–2010.
+Woods served as president of the New Hampshire Alcohol and Drug Abuse Counselors Association from 1996 to 1998 and served as the Northeast regional vice president for the NAADAC, the Association of Addiction Professionals from 1998 to 2002.
+She was president-elect for NAADAC from 2002 to 2004, president of NAADAC from 2004 to 2006, and was past-president of NAADAC from 2006 to 2010.